Lursios/project-ideas/College_Related_Projects/Ship_Production_Optimization_Class/README.md

   <li>Social Learning Factor = 0.3</li>
 </ul>

-The Fitness Function has the same meaning as Objective Function but the term "Fitness" is oftenly used for heuristic algorithm since it's easier to remember by saying we measure how "fit" our solution with this function. for our problem the fitness calculate the current schedule ( which is the solution ) created time.
+The Fitness Function has the same meaning as Objective Function but the term "Fitness" is oftenly used for heuristic algorithm since it's easier to remember by saying we measure how "fit" our solution with this function. for our problem the fitness calculate the current job schedule ( which is the solution ) time to finish all the work.

 ![fitness-function formula](https://github.com/Lursios/projects/assets/88123655/7ecae77c-bbdf-4cce-a913-28b58a88b581)
 ![image](https://github.com/Lursios/projects/assets/88123655/3e120294-6a34-449b-95ce-6d7afb38c6b0)